joaobcpatricio/joaobcpatricio/README.md

 (Sensors) up to self-organized networks and 5G, and also the Automotive industry from embedded SW to vehicular network mechanisms.

-Currently I am a Software Developer at Robert [Bosch](https://www.bosch.com/) GmbH, where I develop bootlaoder projects.
+I started my carrear as a Software Developer at Robert [Bosch](https://www.bosch.com/) GmbH, where I developed bootloader projects.
+Currently I am a Development Engineer at [northh medical GmbH](northh.de), where I take part in developing [smart-sync](https://www.northh.de/product), an MR compatible Doppler ultrasound system, which synchronizes the cardiac cycle with the image acquisition (“Gating”).

 ## Skills
 **Languages**: C++, Java, Python, Javascript, Shell Scripting.